Improve Your Score

 Yes.
 We always celebrate score improvement, but if you want to qualify, you’ll need to practice 12 hours using Official SAT Practice on Khan Academy®.

 Score improvement of 100 or more points must happen in order to qualify.
-Your baseline score for this scholarship is the lowest PSAT/NMSQT or SAT test score you have.
+Your baseline score for this scholarship is the highest of your PSAT/NMSQT exam(s) or the lowest of your SAT exam(s).
 In this case, your SAT score becomes your baseline score, since it’s lower than your PSAT/NMSQT score.
 Your score would then need to improve by 100 points in a subsequent SAT administration.

 Congratulations on your continued score improvement!
 Each student can only qualify one time for this scholarship.